 38.Certain types of work can be carried out without the need to apply for planning permission.
 These are called 'permitted development rights', which originate from a general planning permission granted by Parliament through The Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended).
 The Order sets out the circumstances under which permitted development does, or does not, apply.
 Permitted development rights apply to many common projects for houses, but do not apply to flats, maisonettes or other buildings.
 Commercial properties have different permitted development rights to dwellings.
-Within conservation areas and Areas of Outstanding Natural Beauty, permitted development rights are more restricted.
-Before some permitted development rights can be used, the developer is required to first obtain 'prior approval' in relation to specified aspects of the development from the local planning authority.
+Within conservation areas and Areas of Outstanding Natural Beauty, permitted development rights can be used, the developer is required to first obtain 'prior approval' in relation to specified aspects of the development from the local planning authority.